 In this TV adaptation Alfred is portrayed by Ian Abercrombie and helps out Barbara and Helena in the Clock Tower every now and again.
 He does not play a very vital, or big, role in the show except to tie Babs and Helena to Batman.

-In the Tim Burton/ Joel Schumacher movies Alfred was played by British actor Michael Gough.
+In the Tim Burton/ Joel Schumacher movies Alfred was played by British actor Michael Gough, one of only two actors to appear in every film in the series alongside Pat Hingle as James Gordon.
 He was supposedly related to Barbara Wilson, who became Batgirl in the Batman & Robin movie.

-He never played the big a role in the movies and was mostly just along as a supporting character and to give out a few supportive lines.
+He never played the big a role in the movies and was mostly just along as a supporting character and to give out a few supportive lines and sarcastic comic relief.
+Gough also starred in several original commercials as Alfred for sponsored products of the Batman films.

 Batman v Superman: Dawn of Justice (2016)